MyPublicGitHubAcct/MMath/SMM.md

 #### Steps

     a.
 Add the first number to the hundreds column of the second number.
-    a.
+    b.
 Add the result to the tens column of the second number.
-    b.
+    c.
 Add the result to the ones column of the second number.

 ##### Example